whoek/ocaml-https-demo/README.md

 # ocaml-https-demo

-Create simple demo to do a GET request from a https website
+Create OCaml program that do a GET request from a https website

 ```
 # Tested OK with Ocaml 4.12.0